Brief History: E. Howard Watch Company

 December 11, 1858 - 1903

-Edward Howard, undoubtedly one of the most respected names in the history of American horology, started the Howard Watch Company after the failure of the Boston Watch Company (1853-1857).
+Edward Howard, without doubt one of the most respected names in the history of American horology, started the Howard Watch Company after the failure of the Boston Watch Company (1853-1857).
 His goal was to produce watches of the highest quality using interchangeable machine-made parts.
 With his financial partner, Charles Rice, Howard moved the tools, machinery and watches "in progress" from the defunct Boston Watch Company to their Roxbury factory in late 1857.
 During their first year of operation, the machinery was retooled for the production of a new watch of Howard's design, and the remaining Boston Watch Company movements were completed.
 These movements were signed "E. Howard & Co." on the dials and "Howard & Rice" on the movements.

 By the summer of 1858, Edward Howard produced the first watch of his own design, a watch that was entirely different from previous watches.
 The top plate was made in two sections (split plate) and had six pillars instead of the usual four found in a full-plate watch.
 This watch also introduced the more accurate quick-train to the American market.
 Balances were gold or steel at first, and later bi-metallic compensating balances with gold screws were used.
 Reed's patented barrel was used on early watches, but by 1868, Howard patented a new steel motor barrel which replaced the Reed's barrels in Howard watches.
 Howard also introduced the first stem-winding watch in 1868, and was probably the first to market such a watch in the USA.
 The manufacture of key-wind movements was discontinued altogether by 1878.
 Howard was first to use the Reed patented micrometer regulator, and was the first to offer watches adjusted to six positions.